 A 2017 survey found Paraguay to be the happiest country in the world for the second year in a row.

-Space suits take 5,000 hours to make, costs 1 million dollars, weighs about 110 pounds, and has 11 layers of material.
+Spacesuits take 5,000 hours to make, cost 1 million dollars, weigh about 110 pounds and have 11 layers of material.

-There are more than 70 species of mushroom that glow in the dark.
+There are more than 70 species of mushrooms that glow in the dark.

 There is a Guinness world record for the longest amount of time needed to create an official government – it is held by Belgium.

 Some butterfly species are extremely fast; the Skipper Butterfly can fly faster than a horse can run.